kamni/nodonuts/README.md

     cp nodonuts/srv_settings.py.example nodonuts/srv_settings.py
     vi nodonunts/srv_settings.py # or your editor of choice

+If you plan to use the online docs, it's recommended that you don't change the `STATIC_URL` setting.
+The docs are pre-compiled using '/static/' as the static html prefix (however, you may change the STATIC_ROOT without issue).

 Next, prepare static resources (css/js/images) for being served:

     python manage.py collectstatic